lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 Many <abbr>PE</abbr> fund sponsors charge various transaction, break-up, advisory, or monitoring fees to their portfolio companies.<sup><a href="#fn15" id="fref15">15</a></sup> Such fees are paid from the assets of the portfolio companies and thereby reduce the returns to limited partners, and as such limited partners will try to compel the fund sponsor to share all or part of these fees with them.

 It is possible, though, that the receipt of these fees by the fund could result in the <abbr>IRS</abbr> taking the view that the fund is not an investment partnership, but is carrying on an active business of providing advice or monitoring portfolio companies.
-This is especially the case for advisory and monitoring fees which involve a fee for services rendered by the general partner of the <abbr>PE</abbr> fund; transaction fees and break-up fees are arguably less likely to be so characterized as they are not in the nature of income.<sup><a href="#fn16" id="fref16">16</a></sup> In any event, it is a non-trivial risk for U.S. tax-exempt investors.
+This is especially the case for advisory and monitoring fees which involve a fee for services rendered by the general partner of the <abbr>PE</abbr> fund; transaction fees and break-up fees are arguably less likely to be so characterized as they are not in the nature of income.<sup><a href="#fn16" id="fref16">16</a></sup> In any event, it is a non-trivial risk for U.S. tax-exempt investors and one that will often be negotiated before the U.S. tax-exempt investors make an investment in the fund.

 ## U.S. taxable investors